bazthedev/SolsScope/README.md

 # TBA:
 - Auto Purchase from merchant (???) will start only for void coins.
 If you do not have Merchant Teleporter, then this will not work.
+- Mari/Jester Detection.
+You will be able to choose to only buy items from Mari, Jester or both.
 - Biome Detection (maybe).
 I'm going to study Noteab to see how they managed to get theirs working.
 - Create a feature request if you want something to be added!